andreacardino/Hyperarmour/MonteCarloHyperarmour.md

 **2) everything stronger than *e4* must be stronger than *c2***
 **3) everything weaker than *c2* must be weaker than everything stronger than *e2***

-Suppose that after the final update, this is the ordering established:
+Suppose that after the final update this is the ordering established:
 *[e1, e2] < c1 < [e3, e4] < [c2, c3] < [e5, e6]*
 The matrix would then look like this: